6 Keys to Stop Complaining and Blaming at Work

-Most of the large companies I work with were undergoing tremendous change even before the start of this pandemic.
+Most of the large companies I work with are undergoing tremendous change, which often produces great tension and conflict.

-Of course, in the morning those leaders, like you, thought I meant the increasingly popular CBD, Cannabidiol, the marijuana/hemp derivative which is said to create a sense of calm and well-being.
+Of course, those leaders, like you, think I mean the increasingly popular CBD, Cannabidiol, the marijuana/hemp derivative which is said to create a sense of calm and well-being.

 My prescription is different, but can also give you a sense of calm and well-being.
-My full slide read:
+My full slide reads: